IFSight/tabrasa8/docroot/modules/contrib/simple_sitemap/README.md

 When including an entity type or bundle into the sitemap, the priority setting can be set which will set the 'priority' parameter for all entities of that type.
-See https://en.wikipedia.org/wiki/Sitemaps to learn more about this parameter.
+Same goes for the 'changefreq' setting.
+All Images referenced by the entities can be indexed as well.
+See https://en.wikipedia.org/wiki/Sitemaps to learn more about these parameters.

-Inclusion and priority settings of bundles can be overridden on a per-entity basis.
+Inclusion settings of bundles can be overridden on a per-entity basis.
 Just head over to a bundle instance edit form (e.g. node/1/edit) to override its sitemap settings.